abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

    ![](../media/lab-03/image13.png)

-    You will be navigated to SQL analytics endpoint.
+    You will be navigated to the SQL analytics endpoint.
 Notice the Explorer panel has changed.
 You can now create views, stored procedures, queries and more.
-We are going to create a visual query as it provides a low code, like Power Query, interface.
+We are going to create a visual query as it provides a low-code, like Power Query, interface.
 We will save the result as a view.

     We will start by creating a Geo view.
-We need to merge data from the Cities, States and Countries tables to create the Geo view.
+We need to merge data from the Cities, States, and Countries tables to create the Geo view.

 2. From the top menu, click the drop-down next to **New SQL query (1)** and then select **New visual query (2)**.